joejag/conways_for_xp2016/talk.md

 * the LoD works as a check with TDA.
 Without it we can end up with long coupled chains of command and query calls.
 * the LoD tells us to reduce class interaction to minimize coupling between classes
 * Why: As each coupling happens we stop outselves from evolving our designs due to accidental coupling.

-ORIGINAL:

-* Great, so exposed less state to acheive goals.
-Let's start sending queries and commands everywhere yeah?
-Not quite.
-Bad idea, why?
-* Law of Demeter: Reduce class interaction to minimize coupling between classes.
-* LoD Why?
-Reduce chance of breakage/change when a change happens.
-Reduce fragile brittle code.
-* LoD implications: Say as little as possible, don't talk to more objects than you need to.
+* So speak to as little as possible.

-* LoD Says only talk to: itself, params passed in, objects it created, any composite objects.
-* Lod says NOT: objects returned from a call (EXAMPLE: get list, inspect then add back to it -> Asking rather than telling)
-* LoD example problems( coupled to: sortedlist, add method, query key) -> should be an add, then just call.
+## Examples of LOD

+* 1. Pizza -> Add addTopping to Pizza
-* LoD disadvantage: small wrapper methods.
+* 2. UserDisplay -> Add to User.
+Mention small wrapper problem

+-> Ok, so we are going to put behaviour where it belongs, and reduce our coupling.
+What else can we do to improve our designs?

 # ACT 5: The anti-if campaign

-ORIGINAL:
+ * How many of you go out your way to avoid using if statements?
+It's a funny one, a campaing started called the anti-if campaign to get people to start using OO constructs instead.
+I've found some of the advice to be helpful for making  easier to understand code.
+ * But what is wrong with ifs?

-* "The problem with control structures is that they often make it easy to modify code in bad ways.
-Let's take a simple if-statement"
+ * 1. Makes it easier to modify code in bad ways. (show example) - biz logic ends up in the wrong place
-* WHY CARE: more branches makes code more complicated, for coupling it requires querying state
-* "rich, better-documented, smaller and more powerful"
-* "You must simulate execution in your head, and that takes energy away from you; energy you might spend on other, more important problems."
+ * 2. You must simulate execution in your head, and that takes energy away from you; energy you might spend on other, more important problems.
+ * We cannot avoid ifs at system boundries when we validate incoming data.
+But we have great options in modern languages to create richer, better-documented and smaller solutions.

+## Examples of anti-if

+* Boolean Param -> Use two methods
+* Switch on Type -> Use Polymorphism

 * Example: if statements and if expressions are two different beasts
 * Avoidance Example (boolean param): Create two methods instead: File createFile(String name) File createTempFile(String name)
 * Avoidance Example (switch->poly): Switch statements to Polymorphism